 How do I sign up for Azure Cosmos DB?

 Azure Cosmos DB is available in the Azure portal.
 First, sign up for an Azure subscription.
 After you've signed up, you can add an Azure Cosmos DB account to your Azure subscription.

-A master key is a security token to access all resources for an account.
+A primary key is a security token to access all resources for an account.
 Individuals with the key have read and write access to all resources in the database account.
-Use caution when you distribute master keys.
-The primary master key and secondary master key are available on the Keys blade of the Azure portal.
+Use caution when you distribute primary keys.
+The primary primary key and secondary primary key are available on the Keys blade of the [Azure portal][azure-portal].
 For more information about keys, see View, copy, and regenerate access keys.